A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 At What Age Can a Child Choose Which Parent to Live With in Nebraska?

-There is no magic age for a child to choose which parent to live in Nebraska.
+There is no specific age at which a child can choose which parent to live with in Nebraska.
 The court will consider a child's inclination as long as the child is of an age of understanding and the child's wishes and desires are based on sound reasoning.
-However, the child's wishes are merely considered and are not controlled.
+However, the child's wishes are merely considered and are not controlling.

 Is Child Support Mandatory For Joint Custody?